Home

 is a proper restaurant, but

-without prices, they work a little differently.
+without prices, things work a little differently.

 We work for passion and joy.